DataDog/hiring-engineers/answers.md

 ![prerequisites](screens/screen9.PNG "Prerequisite 9")

 **Bonus question**: Yes, it is possible to modify the collection interval without modifying the Python file by modifying the configuration file as it was executed above.
-The interval modification using the configuration file was inspired by this: https://docs.datadoghq.com/developers/write_agent_check/?tab=agentv6v7

-Bonus Question Can you change the collection interval without modifying the Python check file you created?
+It's also possible to modify the collection interval using the UI.

 # Visualizing Data: